Benefits of samatha meditation

 Samatha meditation practice is open to all.
 Additional efforts are made to ensure that the space is LQBTQIA+ affirming, neurodiversity-affirming, and trauma-informed.

-Your first few months: Try to clear your schedule for the full 90 minutes and arrive a few minutes early to give yourself time to settle before we begin.
+Your first 6 weeks (the “Course”): Your first 6 weeks of classes will be a graduated course of instruction & practice in breathing mindfulness to develop enhanced concentration, calm & clarity through the foundations of (Buddhist) samatha meditation.
+Try to clear your schedule for the full 90 minutes and arrive a few minutes early to give yourself time to settle before we begin.
 Rushing to and from meditation class is counter to the process of cultivating mindfulness and concentration.
 Cushions and chairs will be provided.
 Your teacher will support you in finding comfortable ways to sit.
 Enjoy the process, and give it time to develop.
-It takes most people a full month or so to get a taste for the practice and begin to see how it can benefit them, and many are surprised that it can take up to 2-3 months of weekly attendance to learn the full foundations of the practice.
-This scaffolding of the practice is intentional and is designed to help each person develop mindfulness and concentration at the same time.
-Like any practice worth trying, it takes time and effort.
+It takes most people a full month or so to get a taste for the practice and begin to see how it can benefit them.
 Your teacher will be available for one-on-one chats about the practice (also free) to support you in your weekly practice, and to support you in finding ways to develop an at-home practice.

-After a few months: Once you have progressed in the practice (usually after 2-3 months of weekly practices, longer if attendance is less regular), you will be invited to join additional Zoom groups for further support, which include meditators from all across North America.
+After a few months: Once you have progressed in the practice (usually after 2-3 months of weekly practices, longer if attendance is less regular), you will be invited to join additional groups (by Zoom) for further support, which include meditators from all across North America.
 You will also receive announcements about local events (special practices, day-long retreats, practice weekends, and practice weeks) as well as practice weeks held across North America in this tradition.

 Giving / Dāna

-encourage generosity (dāna).
+The practice is always freely given.
+There is no charge for the practice, nor will there ever be.
+We encourage generosity (dāna).
 If you are so inspired, you may either give online, or donate by cash or check in-person to the following organizations:

 Culture of Safety Dojo & Wellness Center, which donates space for weekly classes.